suneelpatel/Statistics-for-Data-Science-using-Python/README.md

 **Example:** The probability that a card is a four given that we have drawn a red card is P(4|red) = 2/26 = 1/13.
 (There are 52 cards in the pack, 26 are red and 26 are black.
 Now because we’ve already picked a red card, we know that there are only 26 cards to choose from, hence why the first denominator is 26).

+#### Central Limit Theorem (CLT)
+The central limit theorem (CLT) is simple.
+It just says that with a large sample size, sample means are normally distributed.

+Well, the central limit theorem (CLT) is at the heart of hypothesis testing – a critical component of the data science lifecycle.

+#### Formally Defining the Central Limit Theorem:
+Given a dataset with unknown distribution (it could be uniform, binomial or completely random), the sample means will approximate the normal distribution.

+#### Assumptions Behind the Central Limit Theorem
+Before we dive into the implementation of the central limit theorem, it’s important to understand the assumptions behind this technique:

+* The data must follow the **randomization condition**.
+It must be sampled randomly
+* Samples should be **independent of each other**.
+One sample should not influence the other samples
+* **Sample size** should be not more than 10% of the population when sampling is done without replacement
+* The sample size should be sufficiently large.
+Now, how we will figure out how large this size should be?
+Well, it depends on the population.
+When the population is skewed or asymmetric, the sample size should be large.
+If the population is symmetric, then we can draw small samples as well
+In general, a **sample size of 30 is considered sufficient when the population is symmetric**.

+          The mean of the sample means is denoted as:

+                    µ X̄ = µ

+          where,

+          µ X̄ = Mean of the sample means µ= Population mean
+          And, the standard deviation of the sample mean is denoted as:

+                    σ X̄ = σ/sqrt(n)

+          where,

+          σ X̄ = Standard deviation of the sample mean σ = Population standard deviation
+          n = sample size

 # 9. Baye's Theorem (aka, Bayes Rule)
 Before understanding Baye's Theorem first we learn about **Conditional Probability**: